Julius Meimberg: Mediterranean Theater

 On 4 November 1942, Meimberg and his 11.
 Staffel received orders to immediately transfer to Sicily.
 That same day, 30 men and their equipment were flown in three Junkers Ju 52 transport aircraft from the airfield Poix-Nord at Poix-de-Picardie in France to Coleman Army Airfield, refueling at Reims.
-On 8 November, the Staffel arrived in Trapani, located in the northwest of Siciliy, and then moved to Comiso which is in southeastern part of Sicily.
+On 8 November, the Staffel arrived in Trapani, located in the northwest of Sicily, and then moved to Comiso which is in southeastern part of Sicily.
 On 15 November, Meimberg received orders to move his Staffel to Tunisia in North Africa where they were based at the Bizerte Airfield where they fought in the Tunisian campaign.
 That day, the Oberbefehlshaber Süd (Commander in Chief South), Generalfeldmarschall Albert Kesselring, ordered 11.
 Staffel disbanded, and its pilots and equipment assigned to II.
 Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing).
 Due to Meimberg's intervention, Oberstleutnant Günther Freiherr von Maltzahn, the Geschwaderkommodore (wing commander) of JG 53, decided to retain 11.
 Staffel as its own entity and subordinated the Staffel to the Geschwaderstab (headquarters unit) of JG 53 while for the higher Luftwaffe authorities the Staffel was merged with 6.
 Staffel of JG 53.